Integrate Using Cursor / Claude Code (MCP Server)

 The RiskOS™ integration ecosystem uses a hybrid architecture of Logic and Data to provide AI assistants with both procedural expertise and real-time environment context.

-The RiskOS Integration Skill is a critical feature, acting as the "operating manual" for your assistant to integrate with RiskOS.
+The RiskOS™ Integration Skill is a critical feature, acting as the "operating manual" for your assistant to integrate with RiskOS™.
 It defines standard integration patterns to ensure your agent follows best practices for integration in a guided path rather than guessing integration steps.

-Instructional Logic: Teaches agents to handle evaluation decisions from RiskOS (Accept, Reject, Review).
+- Instructional Logic: Teaches agents to handle evaluation decisions from RiskOS™ (Accept, Reject, Review).

 RiskOS™ MCP Server (the "Data Layer")

-The RiskOS™ MCP Server provides a read-only interface to your environment, acting as the dynamic data source for all development tasks.
+The RiskOS™ MCP Server provides an interface to your environment, acting as the dynamic data source for all development tasks.

 - Real-time Retrieval: Fetch the latest documentation, API schemas, and workflow metadata directly from your account.